 From Murrays car park, walk to the boat ramp, towards Bowen Island, over the rock platform and onto Murrays Beach.

 From here you can return via a forest trail.
 If you turn left at the boat ramp you will reach Hole in the Wall and Green Patch.

 Please remember that all plants and animals on the rock platforms (including shellfish, seaweed, octopus and crabs) are protected and must not be taken or disturbed.

-Murrays Beach car park to Hole in the Wall: 1.1 km, 30 minutes
+Murrays Beach car park to Hole in the Wall: 1.1 km one way, 30 minutes, moderate

-Murrays Beach car park to Green Patch: 5.5 km, 2.5 hours
+Murrays Beach car park to Green Patch: 4 km one way, 1.5 hours, moderate

 Stay in touch

 Subscribe to receive important updates about Booderee National Park.